MSC Industrial (MSM)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in MSC Industrial.

-MSC Industrial falls short of our quality standards.
-To kick things off, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
+MSC Industrial doesn’t pass our quality test.
+First off, its revenue growth was weak over the last five years.
 And while its admirable gross margins indicate the mission-critical nature of its offerings, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
 On top of that, its organic revenue declined.

-MSC Industrial’s P/E ratio based on the next 12 months is 24.1x.
-At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.
+MSC Industrial’s P/E ratio based on the next 12 months is 20.1x.
+This valuation tells us a lot of optimism is priced in - we think other companies feature superior fundamentals at the moment.